 Congress has the authority to establish “uniform laws on the subject of bankruptcies throughout the United States” under Article 1, Section 8, Clause 4 of the U.S. Constitution.
 The Constitution is the foundation and source of all legal authority in the United States.
 It created our system of a representative and democratic government, and it established the framework of a unique three-branch system with checks and balances incorporated into each branch’s powers.
 It also set out the federal government’s role as it relates to the states, citizens, and everyone within the United States.
 Our founding fathers knew that it was necessary to set up a system that allows for individuals and corporations to discharge debts in bankruptcy.
 This legitimate and important function is directly addressed in our nation’s most important and powerful document—the U.S. Constitution.Religion

 The basic idea of bankruptcy—which is really forgiveness—is a theme that runs throughout the Bible.
 In fact, the Bible specifically refers to the forgiveness of debt.
 Biblical law required debts to be released after seven years.
 “At the end of every seven years you shall grant a release of debts.
 And this is the form of the release: Every creditor who has lent anything to his neighbor shall release it; he shall not require it of his neighbor or his brother, because it is called the Lord’s release” (Deuteronomy 15:1-2).
 American bankruptcy law adds one year to the biblical cycle by permitting debtors to discharge their debts in sequential chapter 7 actions once every eight years.

 The Bible also directs us to ask God to “forgive us our debts as we forgive our debtors” (Matthew 6:12, Luke 11:4).
 And it emphasizes the significance of debt forgiveness: “And when they had nothing with which to repay, he freely forgave them both” (Luke 7:42).

 Filing bankruptcy does not make you a failure!
-Here are but a few examples of extremely successful people who have filed for bankruptcy at some point in their lives:
+Here are just a few examples of extremely successful people who have filed for bankruptcy at some point in their lives:

 - Walt Disney declared bankruptcy before eventually creating Disney World in Orlando.